C2C CTF Writeups

 The application formats the user’s signature using

 template.format().
-This allows access to global objects available in the context, specificallycurrent_app, which contains the application configuration.# VULNERABLE CODE from flask import current_app as app return template.format(username=username, app=app)Injecting
+This allows access to global objects available in the context, specificallycurrent_app, which contains the application configuration.# VULNERABLE CODE from flask import current_app as app return template.format(username=username, app=app)I realized I could inject

 HAProxy is configured to deny access to paths starting with

 /admin.
 However, Flask’s URL decoding normalizes/%2fadminto/adminafter it passes the proxy.
-HAProxy treats%2fliterally and does not match the block rule.
+HAProxy treats%2fliterally and does not match the block rule, allowing me to slip through.

 - Leak Secret: Update the user signature to